Links on Android Authority may earn us a commission. Learn more.

-Even if you’re not interested in a complete security system, a video doorbell is nice to own, making it possible to screen visitors and packages.
-The Essential comes in wired and wireless versions, and offers standard features such as motion detection and two-way talk.
-It integrates with Alexa, HomeKit, and Google Assistant.
+Even if you’re not interested in a complete security system, a video doorbell is helpful for screening visitors and packages.
+The Essential comes in wired and wireless versions, and integrates with Alexa, HomeKit, and Google Assistant.

 See also: The best video doorbells

 Its top feature is a 180-degree field of view in all directions, making it possible to see both visitors and packages clearly.
 It additionally offers perks like a built-in siren, and pre-recorded messages in case you don’t want to speak.
 You’ll have to pony up for an Arlo Secure plan, however, if you want features like cloud recording, activity zones, or object recognition.
 Specifically the plan enables person, vehicle, animal, and package detection, which cuts down on false alerts.

 The Arlo Pro 4 wins its place on the podium by shooting in 2K HDR with a 160-degree field of view, and including not only color night vision but a built-in spotlight.
 The latter is something brands like Nest and Ring make you pay extra for.